22 Ways to Save Money & the Environment

 Prepare lunch in advance – you’ll spend less on lunch, reduce the amount of packaging you consume and know exactly what it is that you’re eating!

-Reduce your meat consumption – not only is meat quite expensive but avoiding meat and dairy has been named as the “single biggest way” to reduce your impact on Earth.
-‘Farms not factories‘ have some fab ideas for helping you to reduce your meat consumption.
+Reduce your meat consumption – not only is meat quite expensive, but avoiding meat and dairy has been named as the “single biggest way” to reduce your impact on Earth.
+Give veganism a go (you’d e surprised how cheap vegan food can be!)

 Grow your own fruit and veg – growing your own fruit and veg will mean regular fresh food delivered straight from your back garden!

 Go foraging – foraging is the acquisition of food by hunting, fishing, or the gathering of plant matter.
-If you feel like becoming a foraging pro try this guide to foraging (it has images of over 100 edible plants found in the UK).
+If you feel like becoming a foraging pro try this beginners guide to foraging.

 Saving at Home